 Transition metal catalysis has expanded opportunities in synthetic chemistry by enabling new types of reactivity.
 Catalysts using metals such as palladium, platinum, iridium, and rhodium have pushed the boundaries of synthetic organic chemistry but are typically costly.
 The use of abundant metals such as copper, iron, and nickel in solution chemistry has found utility in organic synthesis but at times can require exotic ligands that can be expensive from both a financial and time perspective.
 The study for this project is to use mechanochemical reaction conditions to drive catalysis at the surface of metals to reduce the cost and the preparation time devoted towards using these metals.
 These “mechanocatalytic” conditions will be used to prepare various organic and organometallic compounds in a new, sustainable method using bulk metal sources and custom designed equipment.

-Participating Sites: TAMU (computational)
+Participating Sites: TAMU (Computational)

 Many synthesis and catalysis processes have recently been accelerated with machine-learning-driven optimization techniques.
 These optimization techniques have unique challenges in chemistry, due to the combination of both continuous parameters (such as temperature) and discrete parameters (such as catalyst or solvent identity).
-However, most current approaches only use data to optimize the process, and generally are not aware of the fundamental chemical principles of the reaction.
+However, most current approaches only use data to optimize the process and generally are not aware of the fundamental chemical principles of the reaction.
 In this project, we will work to integrate physically-motivated information about the system (e.g., reaction barrier heights, local measures of chemical structures) to accelerate the optimization of mechanochemical reactions.
-We will start by building off of the repository of known reactions already conducted by the center, and then conduct an optimization for a new set of reactions within this class.
+We will start by building off of the repository of known reactions already conducted by the center and then conduct an optimization for a new set of reactions within this class.
 If time permits, we will then test the capability of these models to transfer knowledge to successively more diverse substrates.

-Participating Sites: TAMU (computational) with remote guidance and support from CUNY
+Participating Sites: TAMU and CUNY (Computational)

 This project applies machine learning techniques to accelerate the discovery of new chemical reactions.
 Computational methods are essential for understanding which reactions are favorable and how molecular components or reaction conditions can be optimized to improve yields or rates.
 However, traditional approaches are often too computationally demanding to explore the vast chemical space of potential reactions.
 To address this, we will develop an active learning framework that combines low-cost machine learning models for initial reaction screening with first-principles calculations for validation.
 Participants will gain experience in computational chemistry, machine learning workflows, and the fundamentals of mechanochemistry.
 As this is a rapidly evolving area of development in the center, the specific target reactions may vary but could include cyclization, single-bond formation, substitution, and elimination reactions.